why is my push lawnmower not cutting evenly?

 Are the wheel axle Bushes worn?

 Check the hole in the body where the axle comes out.
 Is there any play?
 If so have a look at what is holding the axle.
 It will usually be a metal or plastic ring.
 If it is worn it will need replacing.
-Here is a link to the part on a snapper mower to give you an idea of what it looks like.
-You will need to do a search for your make and model but the part will look similar.
+You will need to search for your make and model but the part will look similar.
 Below is a video that will show you how to replace the bushes.

 If the Bushes look fine then continue.